-UI: At present things seem to be a bit messy, but the staff have said they’re planning to make regular updates.
+UI: At present things seem to be a bit messy, but the site gets regular updates in response to user feedback, and the staff have said they’re planning to make more updates.
 It seems modern, but it’s not especially intuitive as a newcomer, and it’s challenging to find information.

 User Interaction: You can follow users and post on their pages, but there does not appear to be a method of privately messaging a user.

 Database: While I don’t find Kitsu to have the most complete database, the data mods are exceedingly speedy at approving requests for changes.
 Any changes I’ve requested have been seen to within 48 hours.